bazel-contrib/SIG-rules-authors/proto-grpc.md

 However, the complications on top of this process come in three main varieties:

-- **Plugin Determinism**: Determinism in the context of a protoc plugin is used to mean that the outputs produced are stably definable purely from the input `.proto` file names and the plugin options.
-Under this definition, all of the core languages supported by the canonical Protobuf and gRPC implementations are considered deterministic.
-However, a number of third-party plugins for other languages become non-deterministic when dealing with gRPC and services; the most commonly observed behaviour is that they will produce output files named by the services *within* the `.proto` files.
+- **Plugin Output Predictability**: Predictability in the context of a protoc plugin is used to mean that the outputs produced are stably definable purely from the input `.proto` file names and the plugin options.
+Under this definition, all of the core languages supported by the canonical Protobuf and gRPC implementations are considered predictable.
+However, a number of third-party plugins for other languages become non-predictable when dealing with gRPC and services; the most commonly observed behaviour is that they will produce output files named by the services *within* the `.proto` files.
 On the extreme end, there are some plugins that produce *no* outputs and are expected to be executed as tests, such as for validation.

-  This non-determinism is a challenge for Bazel, which expects to be able to assemble the full graph of files and targets without having to read the contents of any of the source files.
+  This non-predictability is a challenge for Bazel, which expects to be able to assemble the full graph of files and targets without having to read the contents of any of the source files.
   Resolving this behaviour into a structure that can work under Bazel leads to a large part of the variation between rulesets.
-At a basic level, a number of these plugins can be manipulated into a deterministic behaviour through options and post-processing, or the use of [declare_directory](https://docs.bazel.build/versions/main/skylark/lib/actions.html#declare_directory) to capture the full output tree without knowing its structure ahead of time.
+At a basic level, a number of these plugins can be manipulated into a predictable behaviour through options and post-processing, or the use of [declare_directory](https://docs.bazel.build/versions/main/skylark/lib/actions.html#declare_directory) to capture the full output tree without knowing its structure ahead of time.